IBMSecurityDocs/qradar_appfw_v2/README.md

-# QRadar app framework v2 documentation
+# QRadar app framework version 2 documentation

 This project holds the QRadar app framework version 2 documentation.
 This is a read only repository, and as such does not accept pull requests.